 Sleeping is essential for your health; it is one of the most important contributing factors to brain and body health.
 Many people have no problems when it comes to falling asleep, others suffer night after night, tossing and turning in their beds.
 If you are unable to get in your forty winks, it could significantly implicate your memory, mood, emotions and biological functions.
 Research proves that it takes approximately 10 to 20 minutes to shift from wakefulness to sleep.
 We will investigate a few options to help you fall asleep in minutes.

-Fall asleep in two minutes!
+Sleeping peacefully in two minutes!

 According to reports the U.K. Independent mentions that there is a secret military technique that helps you fall asleep in only two minutes.
 This technique is used by American Troops to fall asleep in less tranquil situations.
 To fall asleep effectively try these four simple steps: